Flow-Glow/K_Nearest_Neighbors/README.md

 K-Nearest Neighbors is a supervised machine learning algorithm that can be used for classification and regression.
 K-Nearest Neighbor looks at diffrent classes of data and predicts what class a new data point belongs to by checking K number of the closest data points to the new data point

 1. Classification : Then finds the most frequent class label which will then become the new data point's class.
-2. Regression : Then finds the mean which will then become the new data point's class.
+2. Regression : Then finds the mean which will then become the new data point's Features.

 - - - -
 ### Sources :